DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-12-20-preprocess-API-calls.md

 I created two components.  `Home` is the initial page.  `View` is the page that displays the data from the long-running API calls.

-In `ViewComponent` in `ngOnInit`, subscribe to the behavior Subject and store the latest data locally for the HTML view.
+In `ViewComponent` in `ngOnInit`, I subscribed to the behavior Subject and stored the latest data in a property for the HTML view.

 ``` typescript
 import { DataService, StoredData } from './../data-service.service';